Best Flash Bracket for Ricoh GR III

 Frequently Asked Questions

-Will these brackets also fit the Ricoh GR IIIx?
+Will these brackets fit the Ricoh GR IIIx as well as the standard GR III?

-When is the best time to buy these Ricoh accessories for a discount?
+When is the best time to buy these accessories for the best price?

 Final Verdict